1) Partitioned Outer Join

 DECLARE V_START NUMBER; PROCEDURE SHOW_ELAPSED_TIME(P_NAME VARCHAR2) IS BEGIN DBMS_OUTPUT.PUT_LINE(P_NAME||' elapsed time: '||TO_CHAR((DBMS_UTILITY.GET_TIME - V_START)/100, '00.00')); V_START := DBMS_UTILITY.GET_TIME; END; BEGIN V_START := DBMS_UTILITY.GET_TIME; FOR I IN (SELECT LEVEL FROM DUAL CONNECT BY LEVEL < 500000) LOOP NULL; END LOOP; SHOW_ELAPSED_TIME('Hierarchical query'); FOR I IN ( WITH Q1(N) AS ( SELECT 1 FROM DUAL UNION ALL SELECT N+1 FROM Q1 WHERE N < 500000 ) SELECT * FROM Q1 ) LOOP NULL; END LOOP; SHOW_ELAPSED_TIME('Subquery factoring'); FOR I IN (SELECT ROWNUM FROM XMLTABLE('1 to 500000')) LOOP NULL; END LOOP; SHOW_ELAPSED_TIME('XAMTABLE'); FOR I IN ( SELECT V FROM DUAL MODEL DIMENSION BY (0 R) MEASURES (0 V) RULES ITERATE (500000) ( V[ITERATION_NUMBER] = ITERATION_NUMBER + 1 ) ORDER BY 1 ) LOOP NULL; END LOOP; SHOW_ELAPSED_TIME('Model clause'); END; Hierarchical query elapsed time: 00.28 Subquery factoring elapsed time: 01.99 XAMTABLE elapsed time: 00.31 Model clause elapsed time: 41.40

-As can be seen from the results, CONNECT BY clause is more efficient than the others.
-In addition, you can also generate random numbers.
+As it can be seen from the results, CONNECT BY clause is more efficient than the others.
+Moreover, you can also generate random various characters as in the example below.

 4) Oracle defined collections